hinsonrw/SimplePipeline/README.md

 Simple tool for data pipelining.

 Overview
 SimplePipeline is a lightweight tool designed to facilitate data pipelining by chaining together simple scripts and passing inputs from one script to the outputs of another.
-It's particularly useful for processing data in sequential stages where each stage depends on the output of the previous one.
+It's particularly useful in testing small changes on individual scripts vs each other.

 Usage
 Define Your Pipeline: Define your data processing pipeline by creating a Python script that specifies the sequence of stages, input paths, and output paths.
 Each stage can be a Python or shell script.